MartinBernstorff/gokid/README.md

 gk init
 ```

 Gokid looks for configuration files in the current directory, or any parent directory.
+It uses the values from the first config it encounters.